arqex/fluxify/README.md

 // Everything dispatched properly
 ```

 Since a dispatch can take a while, it is possible to call a new dispatch before the previous dispatch call had finished.
-Instead if throwing an error, the new call will be enqueued and executed just after the current dispatch finishes.
+Instead of throwing an error, the new call will be enqueued and executed just after the current dispatch finishes.

 ### Dispatcher promises
 Fluxify needs ES6 Promises to work.
 If your environment supports promises ( current Chrome, Firefox, Opera and Safari versions support it ) or you use any polyfill everything will be ok.